MahendraDwivedi/Password_vault/README.md

 ## Notes (crypto)
-Client uses Web Crypto Subtle API with PBKDF2 (200k iterations, SHA-256) to derive an AES-GCM 256-bit key from the user's password.
+Used Web Crypto Subtle API with PBKDF2  to derive an AES-GCM 256-bit key from the user's password.
 Each vault item is encrypted locally; the server only stores ciphertext + iv + salt metadata.
 # Password_vault

 # Deployed Backend url